bmwcarit/ramses-logic/doc/sphinx/build.rst

 * -Dramses-logic_PLATFORM
     * options: any of [LINUX-X11, LINUX-WAYLAND, WINDOWS, ANDROID, or empty/not set]
     * default: not set (defaults to using client-only version of ramses)
-    * Use this in conjunction with 'ramses-logic_FIND_RAMSES_FROM_SYSTEM' to search for a specific Ramses platform on the system
+    * Use this in conjunction with 'ramses-logic_FIND_RAMSES_FROM_SYSTEM' to search for a specific Ramses platform on the system.
+      Also influences which version of the renderer is built when using -Dramses-logic_BUILD_RAMSES_RENDERER.

 * -Dramses-logic_WARNINGS_AS_ERRORS
     * options: ON/OFF